rhabdomyosarcoma

 Alveolar rhabdomyosarcoma

 Alveolar rhabdomyosarcoma is a type of cancer made up of immature muscle cells.
 Most alveolar rhabdomyosarcomas contain a genetic change involving the FOXO1 gene.
-This is an aggressive type of cancer that frequently spreads to lymph nodes and other parts of the body.
-What causes alveolar rhabdomyosarcoma?
-Most alveolar rhabdomyosarcomas are caused by the fusion …
+Most tumours start in the arms or legs, but other common sites include the head and neck, spine, and perineum.
+This aggressive type of cancer frequently spreads to lymph nodes and …

 Read More »